THavryliak/demo/README.md

 “-” delete button will delete fragment.

-User will be able to navigate between all fragments. (create ViewPager with possibility swipe right/left)
+User will be able to navigate between all fragments. (swipe right/left)

 Technology Stack
 ------------------------------------------------------------------------------------------------------------------------------------------------------